How to Import WooCommerce Products

 WooCommerce Add-On Section

-In this section, you can define the Product Type.
-By default, it's set as Simple product but it can be changed to a different product type, or you can use the option Set Product Type With XPath and use an import element with an accepted value (i.e.,
+In this section, you can define the import Product Type.
+By default, it's set as Simple product but this can be changed to a different product type.
+You can also choose the option Set Product Type With XPath and use an import element with an accepted product type (i.e.,